ISUgenomics/data_wrangling/merge_data/README.md

 </details><br>

-* **[4] example usage of merging multiple files of different format:**
+* **[4] example usage of merging multiple files of different formats:**

-To merge any number of files in few different formats, simply (1) expand the input list, and (2) specify the matching columns from **all** inputs. *See the previous example to learn how to smartly and effortlessly enter a long list of inputs (1).* The corresponding matched columns need to be provided directly in ordered manner as a comma separated list of column indexes or column headers.
+To merge any number of files in a few different formats, simply (1) expand the input list, and (2) specify the matching columns from **all** inputs. *See the previous example to learn how to smartly and effortlessly enter a long list of inputs (1).* The corresponding matched columns need to be provided directly in an ordered manner as a comma-separated list of column indexes or column headers.
 The length of that list must match the number of inputs.
 Also, **no field** in the list can be empty (e.g., *0,,0,1,2*).

 Let's assume the list of inputs is stored in the `inputs_list` file: